fernandofranca/yakbak-normalizer/README.md

 # yakbak-normalizer

 ## What
-A pratical Node.js Yakbak server.
+A Node.js Yakbak/VCR server with convenient settings.

 It records, rewrites and decompress the generated tapes as human readable strings.

 ## Why
 Human readable files are more convenient than encoded ones.